haiiiiiyun/fullstackpython.cn/source/content/posts/160530-respond-sms-text-messages-python-flask.markdown

 title: Responding to SMS Text Messages with Python & Flask
 slug: respond-sms-text-messages-python-flask
-meta: A quick tutorial on how to receive SMS text messages in a Flask application built with Python.
+meta: A quick tutorial on receiving and responding to SMS text messages in a Flask application built with Python.
 category: post
 date: 2016-05-30
+headerimage: /source/static/img/160530-respond-sms-python-flask/header.jpg
+headeralt: Twilio, Python and Flask logos.
+Copyright their respective owners.

 Short Message Service (SMS) text messages are